Benn Stancil, President & Co-founder

 Over the years, I've used a variety of languages and tools to analyze data.
 As I think back on my time using each tool, I've come to realize that each encourages a different mental framework for solving analytical problems.
 Being conscious of these frameworks—and the behaviors they promote—can be just as important as mastering the technical features of a new language or tool.

-I was first introduced to data analysis about ten years ago as a college student (my time studying the backs of baseball cards notwithstanding).
+I was first introduced to data analysis about ten years ago as a college student.
 In school, and later as an economics researcher, I worked almost exclusively in two tools—Excel and R—which both worked well with CSVs or Excel files downloaded from government data portals or academic sources.

 But when I started a new job focused on business analytics, I was thrown into a whole new world.
 The overwhelming majority of data I needed lived in databases.
 SQL became a necessary entry point.